lammps/lammps/doc/src/pair_coul_tt.rst

 Restrictions
 """"""""""""

-These pair styles are part of the USER-DRUDE package.
+These pair styles are part of the DRUDE package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` doc page for more info.